-- 6.1 In-building vaults shall be located such that they can be ventilated to the outside without using ducts, if practical. - 6.2 In-building vaults shall be dry and not subject to running, standing, flooding, or infiltration of water. - 6.3 Exact location of in-building vault shall be determined for each specific project. - 6.4 If the in-building transformer vault is located below grade level, an above-grade pulling vault is required to help prevent water intrusion.
+6.1 In-building vaults shall be located such that they can be ventilated to the outside without using ducts, if practical.

+6.2 In-building vaults shall be dry and not subject to running, standing, flooding, or infiltration of water.

+6.3 Exact location of in-building vault shall be determined for each specific project.

+If the in-building transformer vault is located below grade level, an above-grade pulling vault is required to help prevent water intrusion.

 Above-grade pulling vault shall be accessible.
-Provide properly supported, unobstructed vehicular access from the right-of-way to the pulling vault for SCL equipment-handling machinery.
+Provide properly supported, unobstructed vehicular access from the right-of-way to the pulling vault for SCL trucks with equipment-handling machinery.
+Facilities must be located to allow truck access for the installation and service of electrical equipment.
+The location of SCL facilities must allow permanent SCL vehicular (truck) access.
+SCL facilities must have a permanent, level, unobstructed, 8-ft wide working area adjacent to the facility for access to the facility.